Alejogb1/job-board/blog-data/how-to-use-viewcomponent-within-a-stimulus-controller.md

 id: "how-to-use-viewcomponent-within-a-stimulus-controller"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 I've spent a fair bit of time integrating `view_component` and Stimulus in some quite intricate applications, and it's a combination that, while initially feeling a bit like fitting square pegs in round holes, can become very powerful with the correct approach.
 It's not entirely straightforward, because the core philosophies of the two libraries are quite different. `view_component` focuses on encapsulated rendering logic and component composition, while Stimulus is primarily about DOM manipulation and behavior.
 Getting them to play nicely means understanding their distinct roles and where they overlap.

 The fundamental challenge arises from the fact that `view_component` renders HTML markup on the server-side (or potentially at build time, depending on your configuration), while Stimulus operates exclusively in the browser.
-Therefore, we can't directly instantiate a `view_component` *inside* a Stimulus controller.
-What we *can* do, and what is usually the most effective strategy, is to utilize Stimulus to control the behavior of a rendered `view_component` or update it through server responses.
+Therefore, we can't directly instantiate a `view_component` _inside_ a Stimulus controller.
+What we _can_ do, and what is usually the most effective strategy, is to utilize Stimulus to control the behavior of a rendered `view_component` or update it through server responses.
 I’ll explain three common scenarios I’ve found myself in, with illustrative code examples.

 **Scenario 1: Initializing a Component with Stimulus**